fenicXs/VinDrCXR-Organ-Segmentation/README.md

-# Swin-UNet Segmentation for CheXmask Dataset
+# Swin-UNet Segmentation for VinDrCXR from CheXmask Dataset

 This directory contains a complete implementation of Swin Transformer-based U-Net for chest X-ray segmentation using the CheXmask dataset.